How to help clients start a travel fund

 Tax season is here!
 For many of us, that means a tax refund.
 It can certainly be tempting to use your refund to buy the latest electronics or book a dream vacation.
 Immediate gratification can be hard to resist.

 But what about investing that money to potentially set yourself up for more success in the future?
-Some of the greatest pieces of advice given to me is that anytime you receive a tax refund, a bonus, or an unexpected financial windfall, you should invest or save it for the long-term, rather than spending it now.
+Some general, popular advice you may have heard before, is that if you receive a tax refund, a bonus, or an unexpected financial windfall, you should invest or save it for the long-term, rather than spending it now.
+That can be a great option for your clients who are deciding what to do with their tax return.

-This is a great time to reach out to your clients as many are still finalizing their tax returns and getting things in order for the rest of the year.
+Now could be a great time to reach out to your clients, as they have most likely received or will receive their tax returns and are getting things in order for the rest of the year.
 Below are several conversation starters and considerations to help your clients when it comes to investing their tax refund.

 Unplanned expenses can arise at any time.
 An important part of your job is helping your clients to be prepared.
 Talk with them about setting aside savings specifically for the types of events that could trigger an unexpected financial burden.
 After living through a pandemic, many clients understand how unexpected health issues, job loss and caring for family members can have a profound impact on their finances.
 Most experts recommend three to six months1 of savings to cover living expenses.
 As a trusted financial professional, you can help guide your clients to what is best for them.